samuelstevens/arxiv-edits/paper/proposal.md

 <!-- discuss importances of research project -->
 Given that Wikipedia edit data has been useful in many applications including sentence compression [@yamangil], spelling correction [@zesch], Split and Rephrase [@wikisplit] and generating insertion phrases [@wikiatomicedits], arXiv could also be a valuable source of edit data with many similar applications.
 By introducing a dataset of academic writing, we will be able to perform similar tasks in more formal genres, such as writing and editing scientific papers.

-Due the to this data's relative novelty, part of this project's significance is discoving novel qualities and features that can be utilized by future work.
+Due to this data's relative novelty, part of this project's significance is discoving novel qualities and features that can be utilized by future work.

 ## Research Goals